andryanfarhanmaulana/mem-follow/README.md

 -   **Resilience:** Includes retry logic for RPC connections and handles graceful shutdown.
 -   **Reorg Protection:** Waits for a configurable number of block confirmations before processing an event, reducing the risk of acting on orphaned blocks.
 -   **Simulation Mode:** A `SIMULATE_ONLY` flag allows for testing the entire listening and processing pipeline without broadcasting live transactions, saving gas fees during development.
--   **Configuration-Driven:** All critical parameters (RPC URLs, keys, contract addresses) are managed via a `.env` file, not hardcoded.
+-   **Configuration-Driven:** All critical parameters (RPC URLs, keys, contract addresses) are managed via a `.env` file and are not hardcoded.

 ## Code Architecture